Daily check-in for the new normal

 The first three weeks after a discharge are the most fragile.
-Getwello gives the family a calm daily check-in, a shared visit rota for the rotating drop-ins, and a quiet alert if something goes off when nobody is there.
+Getwello gives the family a calm daily check-in, a shared visit rota for the rotating drop-ins, a small private chat for the siblings and the carer to coordinate, and a quiet alert if something goes off when nobody is there.

 First month free, so the whole discharge window is on us. £4.99 a month after that.
 Cancel anytime if it isn't needed longer term.